kasbahcode/basic-devops-toolkit/README.md

 **🌟 Start simple, scale when ready!**

 *The Basic DevOps Toolkit gets you started.
-The Enterprise DevOps Toolkit gets you to production.*
+The Enterprise DevOps Toolkit gets you to production.* # basic-devops-toolkit